dact-chant/PyCantus/docs/source/development_docs.md

 - `to_csv_row` - string value, method constructs the correct string representing the Chant record as a row of CSV file (used e.g. in `Corpus.export_to_csv` method)

 #### Static methods
+Method decorated with `@static` here is a `Source.header()`.
+It returns standardized CSV header string for sources.
+By standardized we mean compatible with what `Source.to_csv_row` returns.

 ----